brandonchinn178/db_connector/README.md

 DatabaseConnector
 -----------------

-This class lets you query a connection without dealing with connection or cursor objects.
+This class lets you query a SQL connection without dealing with connection or cursor objects.

 ### Usage